adelmonsouza/30DiasJava/_posts/2025-11-08-observability-under-the-hood.md

       - routing_key: ${PAGERDUTY_KEY}
 ```

-- `group_wait`: batches related alerts triggered within 30 seconds.
-- `repeat_interval`: avoids spamming on-call every minute.
-- `group_by`: ensures all order-service alerts arrive in one page.

-## Visualizing the Signals
+Grouping and repeat intervals prevent alert storms while keeping on-call informed.

+## Dashboards as Incident Maps

-In Grafana, I built a dashboard with panels for:
+In Grafana, I built panels for:

-- `p95 latency` (PromQL: `histogram_quantile(0.95, sum(rate(...)) by (le))`)
+- `p95 latency` per endpoint.
-- `checkout_failed_total` counter
+- `checkout_failed_total` (domain health).
-- `kafka_consumer_lag` from Day 07’s async flow
+- `kafka_consumer_lag` (from Day 07 experiments).
-- `resilience4j_circuitbreaker_state` from Day 06’s resilience work
+- `resilience4j_circuitbreaker_state` (Day 06).

-This unified view showed how resilience patterns, async pipelines, and alerting reinforce each other.
+This cross-links resilience, async processing, and alerting into a single incident map.

 ## What Can We Learn From This?

-1. **Unit economics of alerts matter** — only alert when humans must act.
+1. **Metrics without alerting are passive.** Alerts codify what matters for the business.
-2. **Domain metrics catch silent failures** way before infrastructure metrics do.
+2. **Domain metrics detect silent failures** before infrastructure metrics react.
-3. **Dashboards contextualize alerts** so on-call can respond faster.
+3. **Dashboards tell the story** — they stitch resilience, async workloads, and alerts together.

 ## Final Thoughts

-Observability is not a one-time setup.
-It’s a systems design discipline.
-Today’s experiment convinced me that:

-1. Instrumentation should be part of feature acceptance criteria.
-2. Alerting rules must encode business SLOs, not just server vitals.
-3. Dashboards are storytelling tools for incidents — make them coherent.
-4. Pairing resilience (Day 06) and async (Day 07) with observability (Day 08) closes the loop.
+Observability is an architectural decision.
+It’s part of the product, not just operations.
+Today drove home that resilience patterns (Day 06) and async pipelines (Day 07) only work if we can **see** when they fail.

+**Key takeaways:**

+1. Expose Micrometer metrics via Actuator and enrich them with domain tags.
+2. Alert on SLOs and domain signals, not just CPU and memory.
+3. Route alerts responsibly — reduce noise, increase clarity.
+4. Document dashboards and runbooks as part of the release.

 ---

 **Full project:** [Observability Stack (Day 08)](https://github.com/adelmonsouza/30DiasJava-Day08-Observability)

-**Next article:** Coming soon — exploring feature flags and progressive delivery (Day 09)
+**Next article:** Coming soon — Feature Flags and Progressive Delivery in Spring Boot (Day 09)

 ---